-- session 2: discourse referents
+- session 2: First order logic

-- session 3: donkey anaphora
+- session 3: Dynamic predicate logic

-- session 4 & 5: presupposition
+- session 5: Presupposition

 I’ll assume a basic knowledge of set theory and first-order logic in this course.
 Elizabeth Coppock has put together a useful primer, which you can find online here.